 If you are a coursework student you need to apply for a transfer after the release of semester results.
-We recommend you apply as soon as your results are released, and no later than two weeks before the next semester starts.
+You can apply up to two weeks before the next semester starts, but we recommend you apply as soon as your results are released.

 If you are a research student, you need to submit your application before the next research period starts.
 You should apply as early as possible to ensure your application can be processed.

 If you submit your application after census date, your transfer will not take effect until the following semester or research period.